 - Excel Macros for Beginners.
 This course was offered in the past, but is currently closed; it is no longer offered.
 Click here for more information.

 - Mastering Styles and Templates.
 There are two parts to creating a Word document: creating the content and applying the formatting to that content.
 If you understand how to use styles, you can make the second part of this equation easy, painless, and (best of all) consistent.
-This course (which is not currently available, but is coming soon) provides you with the knowledge you need to effectively create and use both styles and templates.
+This course provides you with the knowledge you need to effectively create and use both styles and templates.
+Click here for more information.

 Both Excel and Word